Resource Center

 • Search for “Partnerize” in the search box and all Partnerize templates will appear

-• Click on the “Partnerize Enhanced eCommerce Tag” template, and a window will transition in, allowing it to be added to the current Workplace.
+• Select template that matches your dataLayer, and a window will transition in, allowing it to be added to the current Workplace.
 Click on “Add to workplace”

 • On the screen that appears, the user will see a confirmation window which provides information about the permissions the template will require and all it will access